 - The item is weighted on a Teflon-coated plastic shelf and liquids are drained if any.

 - CleanRobotics software decided whether the item is destined for the landfill or recycling facility and sends it into the appropriate bin below.

-TrashBot swallows garbage at the speed of around three seconds per item, with 90% sorting accuracy rate, and continuously learns to recognize new types of trash.
+TrashBot swallows garbage at the speed of around three seconds per item, with 90% sorting accuracy rate, and continuously learns to recognise new types of trash.
 In the future, it will have LEDs to confirm to users whether an item is recyclable or not.
 CleanRobotics engineers are also considering displaying such feedback on the monitor, since users tend to toss a garbage into the opening and then look expectantly at the screen.